azyritedev/littlemanplus/README.md

 - Expanded instruction set with bitwise operations (`BWN`, `BWO`, `BWX`, etc.)
 - Added `LDR` instruction to load based on an address stored in the accumulator

+## Usage

+To download a pre-built binary, visit the [releases](https://github.com/azyrite/littlemanplus/releases/latest) page and select the executable that matches your platform.
+The binary should be run in a terminal window so the terminal user interface can be launched.

 ## License
 Copyright (c) 2025 azyrite